Do I need an ACL reconstruction?

 ACL Reconstruction

-Mr Rehmatullah performs autograft and allograft primary and revision ACL reconstructions using modern, minimally invasive all-inside techniques designed to preserve bone, restore stability, and return patients to sport.
+Mr Rehmatullah performs autograft and allograft primary and revision ACL reconstructions using modern, minimally invasive all-inside techniques on the femur designed to preserve bone, restore stability, and return patients to sport.
+Specific situations where a brace would be required, usually for 6 weeks after surgery, would be those patients younger than 25 and those who have had a meniscal repair.

 Surgical technique